 This will insert the value 255 into the memory snapshot at addresses 30000-30004.

-@defs directives are processed not only when skool2asm.py or skool2html.py is run, but also when sna2skool.py is run on a control file; thus the @defs directive can be used to override the contents of the snapshot that is read by sna2skool.py.
+@defs directives are also processed by sna2skool.py when it is run on a control file; thus the @defs directive can be used to override the contents of the snapshot that is read by sna2skool.py.